 The bill H.407 aims to enhance protections against nuisance lawsuits for agricultural activities in Vermont by amending the existing right-to-farm law.
 It stipulates that agricultural activities will not be considered a nuisance or trespass if they comply with generally accepted agricultural practices.
-Additionally, the bill clarifies that nuisance protection will not apply if violations arise from negligent operations or breaches of state agricultural water quality standards.
-It also ensures that agricultural activities retain their nuisance protection despite changes in ownership, cessation of operations for up to ten years, or modifications in crops or farming methods.
+Additionally, the bill clarifies that nuisance protections will not apply if violations arise from negligent operations or breaches of state agricultural water quality standards.
+It also ensures that changes in ownership, temporary cessation of operations, crop changes, or modifications in farming methods do not negate these protections.

-Furthermore, the bill introduces a requirement for mediation before any legal action can be initiated regarding nuisance or trespass claims related to agricultural activities.
-Parties must attempt to resolve disputes through mediation, and a sworn statement confirming this attempt must be provided to the court if litigation ensues.
-The act is set to take effect on July 1, 2025, and includes provisions for liberal construction and severability to ensure its objectives are met effectively.
+Furthermore, the bill introduces a requirement for mediation before any court action can be initiated regarding nuisance or trespass claims related to agricultural activities.
+Parties must attempt to resolve disputes through mediation, and a sworn statement confirming this attempt must be provided to the court if litigation proceeds.
+The bill includes provisions for liberal construction to achieve its remedial purposes and establishes that it will take effect on July 1, 2025.

 Statutes affected: As Introduced: 12-195